MikaPOINT/ValorantFarmer/README.md

 ・What is changing from CipherKill version?

-It fix the problem like not clicking
+ + It fix the problem like not clicking

-You don't need to finish a game to find the Skip Button.
+ + You don't need to finish a game to find the Skip Button.

-You don't need to come on the game again when you have a reward.
+ + You don't need to come on the game again when you have a reward.

  ・Requirements
 ```python3
 pip install pyautogui
 ```

+ ### <p align="center"Disclaimer</p>
+ * I'm not responsable if you get banned from Reports for being AFK

 ・Thanks to CipherKill for making this script lol (https://github.com/CipherKill)